 - Seasonally minded: Rotating your retail signage is important for keeping information up-to-date regarding deals and promotions.
 However, it serves another important purpose — to break from the mold and freshen up your store’s overall appearance.
-Guests will enjoy the new updates to the space, as you curate a lively and timely atmosphere.

 - Captures attention: Branded holiday graphics are a simple yet powerful way to capture customer attention.
 Whether it’s guests driving down the road or foot traffic on a popular business-lined avenue to the glass storefronts dotting a mall, holiday retail signage should draw in eyes and entice interest in your business.

 - Clear, easy to read: Signage designs should be succinct and clutter-free, ensuring your message is easy to read.
 Text and images should be highly differentiated against the background, using contrasting colors, shadowing or outlining best practices to maximize readability.

 - High-visibility: Place retail holiday signs in high-traffic areas within clear customer sightlines.
 This visibility rule-of-thumb works for both indoor and outdoor signage, making it as easy as possible for people to catch and read sign messaging even while on the go.

 - Maintains some of your brand colors: The colors you select for your brand will be the most important visual trigger for the consumer when remembering your business.
 Use that to your advantage when crafting holiday graphics, breaking from the green-and-red mold.

 - Conveys brand personality: Holiday signs provide a template to reinforce your brand personality using a strong, unique voice.
 Is your business known for using laid back or humorous communications?
 Being methodical and authoritative?
 Is it colloquial or formal?
 Whatever your preferred style, use signage to back it up.